-The DFINITY Main Round: Preconditions & Our “Don’t be Evil” Rules
+The DFINITY Main Round: Preconditions and Our “Don’t Be Evil” Rules

 Many people have been asking when DFINITY’s pending “Main” fundraising round will run.
 This will collect donations for DFINITY Stiftung, the not-for-profit foundation based in Zug that disburses funds to support development of DFINITY technology and will help launch a new blockchain computer network.
 This will host a giant virtual mainframe that provides the world with “decentralized cloud” functionality.

 Originally we expected to push ahead with the Main fundraising round not too long after we ran the public “Seed” fundraising round back in February.
 However I am glad to report that rising ETH prices afforded us more flexibility than expected.
 Even though our strategy involves scaling out the organization aggressively, we have substantial runway before Main if we want to use it.
 Given this absence of pressure, we decided three demanding goals should be met first (of course, we will also consider whether timing is opportune).

 DFINITY Stiftung must demonstrate outstanding progress scaling its operations to create one of the best teams in crypto (view progress here).

 Selected game-changing novel crypto technologies introduced by DFINITY must be demonstrated in a network setting.

 There must be emerging enterprise support for the project, since DFINITY is not just an exercise in theory.

 I’m pleased to report to Seed participants that our pursuit of these goals has been going tremendously well.
 In fact it has been going so well that Main might run late summer or early fall.
 Please follow my Twitter or blog, or the DFINITY Twitter, blog or Slack to stay up-to-date.